nlpodyssey/spago/README.md

 The core [module](https://github.com/nlpodyssey/spago/blob/v1.0.0-alpha.0/go.mod) of Spago relies only on [testify](github.com/stretchr/testify) for unit testing.
 In other words, it has "zero dependencies", and we are committed to keeping it that way as much as possible.

-SpaGO uses a multi-module [workspace](https://github.com/nlpodyssey/spago/blob/v1.0.0-alpha.0/go.work) to ensure that additional dependencies are downloaded only when specific features (e.g. persistent embeddings) are used.
+Spago uses a multi-module [workspace](https://github.com/nlpodyssey/spago/blob/v1.0.0-alpha.0/go.work) to ensure that additional dependencies are downloaded only when specific features (e.g. persistent embeddings) are used.

 ### Getting Started